JWLeamy/Text-Editor/README.md

 ```

 ## Installation
-After cloning the repo to yur local text editor, download dependencies using npm i, and start up the application with npm start.
+After cloning the repo to yur local text editor, download dependencies using ```npm i```, and start up the application with ```npm start```.
 Once opened on localhost:3000 in your browser, you will be able to download the app directly to your computer and enjoy its uses without needed a browser at all.

 ## Usage
-Visit the deployed application and check out my projects.
+Once installed, you can add and delete text to your liking.
+Nothing will be deleted unless you want it to, meaning you can close the app completely and your text will remain upon reopening it.

+## DEMO